The exciting hobby of collectingCINEMATOGRAPHICA |

 Concentrating on special themes has the advantage of keeping the collection within limits.

 If you are looking for a neglected section choose slide projectors.
 Hardly anyone collects them, so they are going cheap.
+Some magic lanterns on the other hand are scarce and costly.

 At this stage I should like to introduce myself as a Dutch collector of cinematographica.

-Rare equipment in practically all sizes: 4.75, 8, 9.5, 11,5, 16, 17.5, 22, 28 and 35mm.
-Films, but only in the rarer gauges and Spiral discs.
+Rare equipment in practically all sizes: 4.75, 8, 9.5, 11.5, 16, 17.5, 22, 28 and 35mm.
+Films, in the rarer gauges and Spiral discs.
+Also travel, documentary and amateur films showing the world many decades ago, for making video clips for my 350,000 subscribers (and 100 million views).

 I also have a list of 300 items: movie cameras, projectors, accessories in 8, 9.5, 16, 22, 28 and 35mm, and many books I have to clear for lack of space.
 Please email for a list, specifying your interests, and what size, to: manandu@NOSPAMxs4all.nl , but first delete the word NOSPAM from the address.